thenbrent/paypal-digital-goods/README.md

 1. Fork the project.
 1. Make your feature addition or bug fix.
-1. Comment your functions with a brief explanation of purpose.
-Comment inline only to [explain *why* your code works.
-Let your code explain *how*](http://www.codinghorror.com/blog/2006/12/code-tells-you-how-comments-tell-you-why.html).
 1. Add examples for any new functionality.
 1. Send me a pull request.
 Bonus points for topic branches.

+The class is written to be friendly to humans, so place special emphasis on readability of your code.
+It is more important than cleverness and brevity.
 Your syntax should conform to the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).

-Remember, the class is written to be friendly to humans, so place special emphasis on readability.
-It is more important than cleverness and brevity.
+Provide a brief explanation of each functions purpose in header comments, and comment inline only to [explain *why* your code works.
+Let your code explain *how*](http://www.codinghorror.com/blog/2006/12/code-tells-you-how-comments-tell-you-why.html).

 >Programs must be written for people to read, and only incidentally for machines to execute.
 >&#8212; [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-7.html)